Top of page

 Usually teachers in history and social studies classes focus on national or international events.
 But what about the history of the neighborhood where the students live?
 When teachers encourage students to learn about where they live and perhaps link their community to a larger event, they can see they are part of a larger story.
 Students can understand that they are a part of history and that they make history every day.

 Start a local history lesson by finding a primary source from the Library of Congress that connects to a local event.
-Chronicling America and the Prints and Photograph Online Catalog are two great places to search.
+Chronicling America newspapers and prints and photographs are two great places to search.
 Use the primary source analysis tool for students to describe what they see from a picture or in a newspaper article, note anything that they recognize or other connections they make, and ask any questions they may have.
 Students can brainstorm where they can go to locate additional information that can answer their questions.

 The Library of Congress has many other resources to help your students learn more about the history of their community.